CLI Commands Reference¶

 smelt build --event-time-start 2026-01-01 --event-time-end 2026-01-08

-# Seed and run only selected models
+# Seed and run only selected models (canonical path form)

-smelt build --select daily_revenue --select transactions
+smelt --scope marts build --select daily_revenue --select transactions

 smelt seed¶